What Does it Take to Be a Cement Mason or Concrete Finisher?

 The states with the most job growth for Cement Mason or Concrete Finisher are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Louisiana, or Mississippi.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Cement Mason or Concrete Finisher
+How Much Does a Cement Mason or Concrete Finisher Make?

 Cement Masons and Concrete Finishers who work in Hawaii, New York, or Illinois, make the highest salaries.